SECURING OUR WORLD’S DIGITAL FUTURE

 They should be supported by all means possible.

 Beyond 125 Years: Securing Our World’s Digital Future is a call to action, closely aligned with Sustainable Development Goal 16, to provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
-This gathering, co-organised by the City of The Hague, the CyberPeace Institute, and the Global Cyber Alliance convene global leaders, cyber defenders, and philanthropists to take action for the digital safety of nonprofits, including through the creation of a dedicated fund for their cybersecurity - a fund to finance the cybersecurity tools, services, and platforms enabling peace and justice at global scale, and the organisations that provide these capabilities.
+This gathering, co-organised by the City of The Hague, the CyberPeace Institute, and the Global Cyber Alliance convene global leaders, cyber defenders, and philanthropists to pledge support to the creation of a fund for cybersecurity as a common good for the peace ecosystem - a fund to finance the cybersecurity tools, services, and platforms enabling peace and justice at global scale, and the organisations that provide these capabilities.

 COMMON GOOD CYBERSECURITY TO PROTECT NONPROFITS